jpace/glark/README.md

 See the `known-text-files` and `known-nontext-files` fields for denoting file name suffixes to associate as text or nontext.

+## EXCLUSION OF DIRECTORIES

+The .svn and .git directories are always excluded from recursive searching of a file hierarchy.

 ## EXIT STATUS